Leclerc boss on why he is still a rebel

-Lebensmittel Zeitung's film team cornered the charismatic Frenchman at the retailer's ultra-modern headquarters in Ivry-sur-Seine on the outskirts of Paris.
+Our newspaper's film team cornered the charismatic Frenchman at the retailer's ultra-modern headquarters in Ivry-sur-Seine on the outskirts of Paris.

-This is where all the independent retailer members of "le mouvement Leclerc", which grossed revenues of €35bn last year, are expected to invest a third of their time (tiers temps) helping the collective.
+This is where all the independent retailer members of 'le mouvement Leclerc', which grossed revenues of €35bn last year, are expected to invest a third of their time (tiers temps) helping the collective.
 But none of them may run more than two hypermarkets or three supermarkets.

-We therefore asked Dr. Leclerc to explain the exceptional corporate culture created by his father in 1949.
+So we asked Dr. Leclerc to explain the exceptional corporate culture created by his father in 1949.

 A buddy of Alain's

 Michel-Édouard Leclerc's close personal friendship with fellow Frenchman Alain Caparros, CEO of German food retailer Rewe Group, has also given new impetus to the European retail alliance Coopernic.

 Despite his debonair style, Dr. Leclerc looked a little disconcerted when our film team arrived at his serene, book-filled office overlooking the Seine.
 This included a number of burly cameramen with pony-tails and a tattooed photographer with ear rings from Australia.